jonnations/Sulawesi_Community_Repo/README.md

 ---
 #########################
 #UPDATES

+27 Nov 2023

+Adding in the position.
+This can be done simply by using the means for each community on each axis.
+The new scripts are in `Model_Fitted_Position.Rmd`.
+The prelim results are cool.
+Most of the expansion in the larger communities is skull variation in smaller to midsized species.
+The morpho is interesting too.
+The means are not always that different.
+So, for example the tails, it looks like the overall tail disparity is increasing, even though Gandang is near the mean values.
+I think this adds additional perspective.

+## Older

-# realized that the problem I was having with the # of axes is because I was SCALING all my PC axes to N(0,1)!
+- realized that the problem I was having with the # of axes is because I was SCALING all my PC axes to N(0,1)!
 THis means that multiplying by the variance was basically just putting them back on their original scale!

-# The big question everyone has: What regions are taken up by the more diverse communities?
+- The big question everyone has: What regions are taken up by the more diverse communities?
 I'm not sure how to calculate this.
 A distribution of the means of each measurement is one way.
 Tail value example, If a mean is near 0 for a low-rich communitiy and 0.5 for a high rich, and the community is expanding, this means that there are more long tailed species in the high richness community.
 RETHINK THIS : what the mean is showing is the difference between the mean of all the species pooled together and the mean of the community.
 Am i more interested in the differences in the means of the small communities vs the means of the large communities?

-The disparity Metric of Guillerme gives the distance from 0, but tells nothing of the directionality, so that's out.
+- The disparity Metric of Guillerme gives the distance from 0, but tells nothing of the directionality, so that's out.
 #
 #
 #
-# Other Thing - for clades, instead of verbally talking about how clades occupy different space, I can calculate the displacement values for each clade.
+- Other Thing - for clades, instead of verbally talking about how clades occupy different space, I can calculate the displacement values for each clade.
 This is the ratio between the distance to the centroid (see centroids above) and the distance from a reference.
-# Not sure this is best, couldn't I just estimate the mean from the centroid for each species? (or is that bogus with PCA?)
+- Not sure this is best, couldn't I just estimate the mean from the centroid for each species? (or is that bogus with PCA?)
 #